taldr27/express/README.md

-### Simple NodeJS API with authentication and post creationg using Prisma.
+### Simple NodeJS API with authentication and post creation using Prisma as DB.